ZethT/SFCrimeForecasting/README.md

 This project aims to predict the **category of crime** in San Francisco using **time and location-based features**.
 By combining clustering, machine learning, and deep learning (LSTM), the notebook explores and models spatio-temporal crime trends.

 ---

 ## ✅ How to Use

-1. Open the `SF Crime Forecasting - Colab.ipynb`
-2. Download the dataset into your local device or use API from https://data.sfgov.org/Public-Safety/Police-Department-Incident-Reports-2018-to-Present/wg3w-h783/about_data
-3. Run cells in order — all steps are labeled L1–L10
-4. LSTM will auto-stop using early stopping and save its best weights
+- Using the API or download the dataset(SF Crime Forecasting.ipynb) to you local machine/Google Drive
+- Upload or mount the dataset (CSV file with police incident reports) via Google Drive.
+- For LSTM training, the notebook will automatically save the best model weights using ModelCheckpoint.
+If training is interrupted, reload the model using load_model('model_checkpoint.h5') and resume training.

 ---

 ## 🧠 Project Goals